BabylonJS/OldDocumentationSite/content/How_To/mesh/Custom.md

 vertexData.applyToMesh(customMesh);
 ```
-results in
+results in:

 ![Result on Facet](/img/how_to/Mesh/uv3.jpg)

 Note that the image is skewed since the shape of the triangular facet and that on the image do not match.

-Adding in these lines at the appropiate points
+Adding in these lines at the appropiate points:

 ```javascript
 var colors = [1, 0, 0, 1, 1, 0, 0, 1, 1, 0, 0, 1];

 var vertexData.colors = colors;
 ```

-gives
+gives:

 ![Result on Facet with red color added](/img/how_to/Mesh/uv4.jpg)